Ganymede-Bio/website-docusaurus/docs/nodes/App/Benchling_Read.md

 ### Node Attributes
 - **output_table_results**
-  - Name of data lake table to write results to
+  - Table to display on Table Head in Flow Editor

 ### Notes